 Should any of the safety features cause the engine to shut down, the cause must be determined and corrected before putting the unit back into service.
-The engine will not restart until the HAND-OFF-AUTO switch has been returned to the 'OFF' position for at least 10 seconds.
+The engine will not restart until the keyswitch has been returned to the 'OFF' position for at least 10 seconds.